Summary of Inquest Hearings into the SPD Shooting of Charleena Lyles | South Seattle Emerald

 Find the video of the first day of hearings at https://vimeo.com/723822384.

-- Inquest administrator Michael Spearman set the ground rules, noting that counsel — on behalf of the Lyles family and the police officers — may fill out a form to call on witnesses of their choice, though he will ultimately make the decision as to who may testify.
-They are not allowed to inquire as to why certain requested witnesses are not called.
+- Inquest administrator Michael Spearman set the ground rules, noting that counsel may fill out a form to call on witnesses of their choice, though he will ultimately make the decision as to who may testify.
+Furthermore, counsel are not allowed to inquire as to why certain requested witnesses are not called.

 - Lead Force Investigation Team (FIT) Detective Jason Dewey was the first to testify.
 He said FIT investigates “officer-involved shootings, serious uses of force, and in-custody deaths; [they] respond to those incidents the day that they occur” by collecting evidence, interviewing officers, witness officers, and civilian witnesses.